 FRANK has ended up in a number of places, but with no quality control, the brand has started to lose its unique voice.
-The annual FRANK national stakeholder awards tries to offset this by promoting the most innovative and well designed examples of materials bearing the FRANK logo, but as Liz Wakefield of Hey Moscow, the winner of last year's award comments:
+The annual FRANK national stakeholder awards tries to offset this by promoting the most innovative and well designed examples of

-'Recent FRANK

-Action Updates

-covering topics

-such as Substance

-Misuse in the

-Workplace provide

-useful information

-but also include illconceived

-crossword puzzles

-and quizzes...

-The problem is

-compounded on

-the website, where
+'Recent FRANK Action Updates covering topics such as Substance Misuse in the Workplace provide useful information but also include illconceived crossword puzzles and quizzes...
+The problem is compounded on the website, where in the Workplace provide useful information but also include ill-conceived crossword puzzles and quizzes with questions such as: